Best Investment & Stock Research Apps

 Full-service brokerage with integrated research tools

 Fidelity stands out among brokerages for the quality of its built-in research tools.
-Beyond commission-free trading, the app provides Equity Summary Scores that aggregate analyst opinions, detailed stock screeners, and access to third-party research from providers like Argus, Ned Davis, and Zacks.
-For investors who want a single app that combines trading with solid research, Fidelity delivers more than most competitors.
+Beyond commission-free trading, the app provides Equity Summary Scores that aggregate analyst opinions, detailed stock screeners, and access to third-party research from providers like Argus, Ned Davis, and Zacks at no additional cost.
+For investors who want a single app that combines trading with solid research, Fidelity delivers more than most competitors, backed by strong retirement account options and planning tools that go beyond simple trading.
+The core brokerage service is free, with no commissions on stock or ETF trades.
+The tradeoffs are usability-related: the mobile app can feel cluttered with too many features competing for attention on one screen, and international stock access is noticeably more limited than a global-markets-focused broker like Interactive Brokers, so heavy international traders may need a second platform.

 Pros